CrunchyData/crunchy-katacoda/postgresql-devel/basics/advdatatype/03-array.md

 tables instead.

-The array type would be more suitable if you mostly plan on processing, analyzing or reporting on these values as an aggregate, or perhaps if you're expecting thousands of elements.
+The array type would be more suitable if you mostly plan on processing, analyzing, or reporting on these values as an aggregate, or perhaps if you're expecting thousands of elements.

 ### Links to official documentation